 Ready for a Cash Offer on Your Raleigh House?

-Send us the property details and we’ll get you a written cash offer within 24 hours, with proof of funds available on request.
+Send us the property details and we’ll get you a written cash same-day offer, with proof of funds available on request.
 No fees, no obligation, no high-pressure follow-up.
-Most Raleigh sellers are surprised how short the gap actually is between our cash number and what they’d net listing traditionally — and the cash version closes weeks earlier with no financing risk.
+Most Raleigh sellers are surprised how short the gap actually is between our cash number and what they’d net listing traditionally, and the cash version closes weeks earlier with no financing risk.

 Below are the questions Raleigh sellers most often ask before signing.